curl/curl/docs/cmdline-opts/post303.md

 # `--post303`

-Tells curl to violate RFC 7231/6.4.4 and not convert POST requests into GET requests when following 303 redirections.
+Violate RFC 7231/6.4.4 and do not convert POST requests into GET requests when following 303 redirect.
 A server may require a POST to remain a POST after a 303 redirection.
 This option is meaningful only when using --location.